djs-zmtc/academic-kickstart/content/post/welcome.md

 tags: ["intro","welcome"]
 ---

 Welcome to the ZMT Creative blog and information site.
-The goal of this site is to provide a publishing medium for a wide range of topics, including opinions, history, technology, writing, photography, music --- just about anything that I feel like writing about.
+The goal of this site is to provide a publishing medium for a wide range of topics, including opinions, history, technology, writing, photography, music --- just about anything that our authors feel like writing about.
+We will also be providing media for download, including images, clip art and audio.